Skip to content

 int insert(T entity);

-Return Value: int, indicating the number of affected rows, typically 1 for a successful insertion.
+Return Value: int, representing the number of rows affected by the insert operation, typically 1 indicating successful insertion.

 Parameter Description: